Gaji namul is a simple Korean side dish made with steamed eggplants! It’s a staple side dish that’s easy and delicious!

 Eggplants are in season!
 For this recipe, you’ll need Korean/Asian eggplants.
 They have tender skin and sweet flesh.
-You may be able to find them in your local groceries and farmers’ markets these days without a special trip to a Korean/Asian market.
+You may find them in your local groceries and farmers’ markets these days without a special trip to a Korean/Asian market.

-Look for slender eggplants with a rich purple color and shiny skin, and without any soft or brown spots.
+Look for slender eggplants with a rich purple color and shiny skin, and with no soft or brown spots.

 The traditional way of making this dish is to steam the eggplants and then tear them into small strips.
 It’s very easy to overcook eggplants, resulting in mushy eggplants that fall apart during the tearing process.

 You can avoid this by cutting the eggplants into bite-sized pieces before steaming them quickly.
 The key is to steam the eggplants until they are tender but still slightly firm.

 More eggplant recipes